 View on Instagram

 Rain or shine, you can enjoy El Pocho Antojitos’s delicious Mexican eats on their renovated front patio.
-Now fully enclosed, they’ve also added comfy bench cushions, fans to cool you down after scoffing spicy barbacoa tacos, and an outdoor bar, so your next mezcal or tequila tipple is never too far away.
+Now fully enclosed, the space also has comfy bench cushions, fans to cool you down after scoffing spicy barbacoa tacos, and an outdoor bar, so your next mezcal or tequila tipple is never too far away.
+There’s also airy streetside dining, complete with faux grass.

 127 Strachan Ave.

-In a city where $20 cocktails are the norm, cheap drinks and good vibes can feel ever-harder to come by.
+In a city where $25 cocktails are the norm, cheap drinks and good vibes can feel ever harder to come by.
 That’s probably part of the reason why people love Pennies so much.
-This bright-yellow bar, a brief mosey down from Queen Street, neighbours auto shops and townhomes, but that doesn’t stop young crowds from flooding its convivial patio every day.
+This bright-yellow bar, a brief mosey down from West Queen West, neighbours auto shops and townhomes, but that doesn’t stop young crowds from flooding its convivial patio every day.
 Snack on steak, chicken or fish sliders, or opt for a vegan taco with avocado crema while being sheltered from Mr. Sun under a blue umbrella.
 Wash it all down with a Bellwoods basil smash that only sets you back a cool $7.
 Leave your loose change at home, though — Pennies is cashless.
+Oh, and did we mention there’s free self-serve popcorn?

 1150 Queen St. W.

 We’ve spent many a blurry night on The Drake’s infamous rooftop patio, The Sky Yard.
-This year, it’s been completely transformed, with renovations inspired by the Italian coast.
-The covered and heated beauty is also a great spot for weekend brunching, afternoon drinks or dinner.
+Inspired by the Italian coast, the covered and heated beauty is a great spot for weekend brunching, afternoon drinks or dinner.
 Don’t sleep on the Drake burger — it’s by far one of the best in the city, and it’s so popular that they have it available for brunch, lunch and dinner.
 If you can’t snag a spot in the coveted art-clad space, they also have a cute and contained street-level patio that wraps around the side of the boutique hotel.

 These are the best restaurants and bars on Ossington right now